-Wearing the wrong size bar can lead to increased pain in the neck and shoulders as the breasts are inadequately supported.
+Wearing the wrong size bra can lead to increased pain in the neck and shoulders as the breasts are inadequately supported.
 One of the most common causes of breast pain is poor support and women are often shy to look for the correct size of bra.
 As a result their bust is unsupported from below and all the support comes from the shoulder straps which causes welts and indentations in the shoulders.

 It is estimated that 80% of women are wearing the wrong bra.
 Are you one of them?

 This lack of support can also lead to a large portion of the breast hanging down on the skin below the breast causing an area of warm moisture through the day.
 This results in a fantastic breeding ground for bacteria and fungi to grow- often seen as a white or red discolouration under the breasts and eventually leading to darker discolouration in dark skins.
 An inappropriately tight bra can also cause problems.
 There is constriction of the respiratory muscles (the muscles that helps us breathe) causing breathing problems, as well as back and should aches too.

 So what is the wrong bra and how do you find the right one for you?
 Look in the mirror with your bra on and see if it fits.

 Your bra doesn’t fit properly if:

 - The center between the cups lifts away from the body: The center should lie flat against your body supporting and separating your breasts.
 If it does not, your cup size is probably too small.

 - The straps do not lie in parallel to each other but stretch outwards: This normally means that your under-band is too tight and is overstretching at the fastening.